Seven things you should know about protecting your family and property from floods:

 Be aware of what steps to take to minimize your losses due to flooding.
 The local television and radio stations will warn you when it is necessary to secure your property and evacuate.
 Live electrical lines cause most hazards.
 If it appears that floodwaters will enter your home, turn off all electric and gas service.
 If you find that water has entered your home, do not touch electrical switches or appliances to either turn them on or off.
 Outside, avoid any pools of water in which a downed power line is laying.
 You must assume that all downed power lines are energized.

-A community can lose apportion of its drainage system carrying or storage capacity due to dumping debris, soil erosion and sedimentation and overgrowth of vegetation.
-When this happens flooding occurs most frequently and reaches higher elevation, subjecting properties otherwise protected to unnecessary risk or damage.
-Keep grass clippings and other debris out of stormwater drainage to prevent clogging and loss of stormwater storage.
-If you experience any localized drainage problems or illegal floodplain development, please call the Building department at 561-585-9477.
+A community can lose a portion of its drainage system carrying or storage capacity due to dumping debris, soil erosion and sedimentation and overgrowth of vegetation.
+When this happens flooding can occur, subjecting properties otherwise protected to unnecessary risk or damage.
+Keep grass clippings and other debris out of storm water drainage to prevent clogging and loss of storm water storage.
+If you experience any localized drainage problems , illegal floodplain development, or illegal dumping violations, please call the Building Department at 561-585-9477.

 The Flood Insurance Rate Map (FIRM) for the Town of Manalapan is available at the Library or Town Hall and includes an explanation of the Flood Zone Designations.
 The Town provides map determinations to let you know if you are in a flood hazard area.

 The National Flood Insurance Program requires an existing building to meet the same construction standards as a new building if the cost of reconstruction, rehabilitation, addition, or other improvements equals or exceeds 50% of the building’s market value.
 Substantially damaged buildings must also be brought up to the same standards.